Canada's protests settle down, but could echo in politics | Politics

 On Friday, authorities launched the largest police operation in Canadian history, arresting a string of Ottawa protesters and increasing that pressure on Saturday.
 Eventually, police arrested at least 170 people and towed away dozens of vehicles.
 Many protesters retreated as the pressure increased.
 The Ottawa protests - the movement's last major stronghold - appeared to be largely over by Saturday evening, though some protesters warned they were only regrouping.
 As it did in the United States, COVID-19 quickly became a political issue in Canada.
 Coronavirus health restrictions became a political cudgel for Canada's far right, which accused Trudeau of authoritarianism.
 But while the restrictions clearly benefitted the far-right People's Party of Canada, things are more complicated in the Conservative Party.
 Only recently have some Conservative leaders fully embraced the pushback against vaccine mandates and coronavirus restrictions.

-But experts say the US support of the Canadian protesters is really aimed at energising conservative politics in the US, where midterm elections are looming.
+But experts say the U.S. support of the Canadian protesters is really aimed at energizing conservative politics in the U.S., where midterm elections are looming.
 And some in the United States have pushed back.
-"When I say democracy is fragile I mean it," Bruce Heyman, a US ambassador to Canada during the Obama Administration.
-"Stand up for our friend Canada and let your voice be heard."
+“When I say democracy is fragile I mean it,” Bruce Heyman, a U.S. ambassador to Canada during the Obama administration.
+“Stand up for our friend Canada and let your voice be heard.”
 Meanwhile, though the situation in Ottawa appeared to be ending, there were new signs the protests had not died out entirely.

 The Canadian border agency warned late Saturday afternoon that operations at a key truck crossing from western Canada into the United States had been slowed by protesters, advising travellers to find a different route.